tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - A pre-shared symmetric key (PSK), and

-- A combination of a symmetric key and Diffie-Hellman.
+- A combination of a pre-shared symmetric and Diffie-Hellman.

 {{tls-full}} below shows the basic full TLS handshake: